Fairbanks, Houston: Education

 Fairbanks is within the Cypress-Fairbanks Independent School District.

-Until the 1930s the Fairbanks School District operated (present day) Bane Elementary and the Fairbanks High School (Later called Caverdale High School).
+Until the 1930s the Fairbanks School District operated (present day) Bane Elementary and the Fairbanks High School (Later called Carverdale High School).
 Until the 1960s, Carverdale High School, under Cy-Fair I.S.D., operated as the African-American School during segregation in the American South.
 The Carverdale High School in later years was used by the Houston Community College System as its Carverdale Campus.

 Lone Star College (originally the North Harris Montgomery Community College District) serves the community.
 The territory in Cypress-Fairbanks ISD joined the community college district in 2000.
 The system operates the Fairbanks Center in unincorporated Harris County; Fairbanks Center is a part of Lone Star College–CyFair.

 Harris County Public Library operates the Fairbanks Branch Library at 7122 North Gessner Drive in an unincorporated area.
 The branch opened in 1970.
 Originally at 5000 sqft, it received an expansion in 1990, making it 7247 sqft.

 Cypress Ridge High School is a high school located at 7900 North Eldridge Parkway.
 The school opened in 2002 and currently holds 3000+ students.